Jaromir Jagr breaks tie for No. 2, Panthers fall to Bruins - News 12 Now

 SUNRISE, Fla.
-(AP) — Jaromir Jagr moved into the outright No. 2 spot on the NHL career scoring list Thursday night, getting an assist in the Florida Panthers’ 3-1 loss to the Boston Bruins.
+(AP) — Jaromir Jagr broke a tie with Mark Messier for No. 2 on the NHL career points list.
+Afterward, he was upset about the two standings points the Florida Panthers let slip away with a 3-1 loss to Boston.

+“You want to win the hockey game,” Jagr said.
+“The best thing is to put this behind us, and the whole team can now be concerned about winning. … I’ve learned that hockey is a team game.
+Only team victories count.
+I wish it had happened in the first period, or it was a goal to give us the lead.”

 Only Wayne Gretzky, with 2,857 points, has more than Jagr.
 Aleksander Barkov was credited with the goal that deflected off the 44-year-old Czech star.